-Novel drug may stop eye diseaseNovember 1st, 2012 in Ophthalmology /
+Novel drug may stop eye diseaseNovember 1, 2012 in Medicine & Health / Ophthalmology

 (Medical Xpress)—A new drug developed by researchers from Flinders University, in partnership with collaborators in Melbourne, could hold the key to better treatment of some blinding eye diseases.